pi43r/conversations-with-computers/Chapters/03_Piles-of-Data.md

-At the 36th Chaos Communication Congress, I organized a workshop called “Palm Reading AI”, inviting visitors to read people's hands from the 11k hands dataset.
+At the 36th Chaos Communication Congress, I organized a workshop called “Palm Reading AI”, inviting visitors to read people's palms from the 11k hands dataset.
 At first, I only introduced them to palmistry using wikiHow as a reference.[^15] Then I handed out some prints where a random hand from the dataset was depicted, and participants had to answer a couple of questions.
 Some questions were short guesses like age, gender, and country of origin; for others, they had to come up with fictional stories with only the hand lines as a reference: what is the persons future?
 How was their childhood?
 How is their love life?

 After they filled in the form, some people shared their stories, and then I revealed where these hands came from and how computer scientists are using them to create models that try to predict their gender.
 Afterward, we discussed the practice of creating large datasets and their ethical considerations.
 I had a long talk with one participant that did not want to guess the age or gender of that person, and I told them that this was precisely the point of the workshop: to reflect on our own biases and stereotypes and how they translate into science.